pepkit/pepspec/docs/pephub/development.md

 uvicorn pephub.main:app --reload
 ```

 The backend server should now be running at http://localhost:8000.
-If you wish to debug the backend server, we've provided a [`launch.json`](../.vscode/launch.json) file for VSCode.
+If you wish to debug the backend server, the repository contains a `launch.json` file for VSCode.
 You can use this to debug the backend server.

 ## Frontend development
 *Before begining, ensure you are using a `nodejs` version > 16.* To manage `node` versions, most people recommend [`nvm`](https://github.com/nvm-sh/nvm).